diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Note that the resource manager does not do blacklisting across applications (at the time of writing), so tasks from new jobs may be scheduled on bad nodes even if they have been blacklisted by an application master running an earlier job.

 #### Resource Manager Failure
-In the default configuration, the resource manager is a single point of failure, since in the (unlikely) event of machine failure, all running jobs fail—and can’t be recovered.
+`In the default configuration, the resource manager is a single point of failure`, since in the (unlikely) event of machine failure, all running jobs fail—and can’t be recovered.

-To achieve high availability (HA), it is necessary to run a pair of resource managers in an active-standby configuration.
+`To achieve high availability (HA), it is necessary to run a pair of resource managers in an active-standby configuration`.
 If the active resource manager fails, then the standby can take over without a significant interruption to the client.

-Information about all the running applications is stored in a highly available state store (backed by ZooKeeper or HDFS), so that the standby can recover the core state of the failed active resource manager.
+`Information about all the running applications is stored in a highly available state store (backed by ZooKeeper or HDFS)`, so that the standby can recover the core state of the failed active resource manager.
 Node manager information is not stored in the state store since it can be reconstructed relatively quickly by the new resource manager as the node managers send their first heartbeats.
 (Note also that tasks are not part of the resource manager’s state, since they are managed by the application master.
 Thus, the amount of state to be stored is therefore much more manageable than that of the jobtracker in MapReduce 1.)

-When the new resource manager starts, it reads the application information from the state store, then restarts the application masters for all the applications running on the cluster.
+When the new resource manager starts, it reads the application information from the state store, then `restarts the application masters for all the applications running on the cluster`.
 In practice, the application master restart is not an issue for MapReduce applications since they recover the work done by completed tasks.

-The transition of a resource manager from standby to active is handled by a failover controller.
-The default failover controller is an automatic one, which uses ZooKeeper leader election to ensure that there is only a single active resource manager at one time.
+The transition of a resource manager from standby to active is handled by a `failover controller`.
+The default failover controller is an automatic one, which uses `ZooKeeper leader election` to ensure that there is only a single active resource manager at one time.
 Unlike in HDFS HA (see “HDFS High Availability” on page 48), the failover controller does not have to be a standalone process, and is embedded in the resource manager by default for ease of configuration.
 It is also possible to configure manual failover, but this is not recommended.

-Clients and node managers must be configured to handle resource manager failover, since there are now two possible resource managers to communicate with.
-They try connecting to each resource manager in a round-robin fashion until they find the active one.
+`Clients and node managers` must be configured to handle resource manager failover, since there are now two possible resource managers to communicate with.
+They `try connecting to each resource manager in a round-robin fashion until they find the active one`.
 If the active fails, then they will retry until the standby becomes active.

 ### Shuffle and Sort
 MapReduce makes the guarantee that the input to every reducer is sorted by key.
 The process by which the system performs the sort—and transfers the map outputs to the reducers as inputs—is known as the shuffle.